With only Siberian chalk and a specific eraser I create and shape new spaces and parts of landscapes, dark and light

 Sometimes there is a dark, mysterious element in the drawing and as a counterpart there is light; something magical in an ordinary moment.

-I have been lucky to have been living in South-America (Surinam) as a child and as an adolescent I’ve spent a lot of times in the Middle-East over a period of 3 years.
+I am lucky to have been living in Surinam (South-America) as a child and as an adolescent I’ve spent a lot of times in the Middle-East over a period of 3 years.
 I am sure those experiences have made an impact on the way I look at things and people.

 I’ve realised that not everything is the way it seems.
 It’s much more complex.

 It’s interesting that although we want freedom in every aspect of our lives, we all so want control.
 It’s paradise (wild, free) versus culture, or both at the same time.